BMJ-Coughlan/pw-poc-tna/README.md

 Design details
 - See `docs/api-client.md` for the API client architecture, schemata, examples and rationale.

+Code quality
+- **ESLint with TypeScript:** The project uses ESLint 9 with the flat config format (`eslint.config.mjs`) to enforce TypeScript best practices and code standards.
+- **Pre-commit hooks:** I configured `husky` and `lint-staged` to automatically run ESLint on staged TypeScript files before each commit.
+This ensures code quality checks happen before code enters the repository.
+- **Decision rationale:** Pre-commit linting catches issues early (before CI or review), reduces noise in PRs, and demonstrates discipline in maintaining code quality standards across a growing codebase.

 Notes
 - Tests use Playwright's `APIRequestContext` (no separate HTTP client required).